mickahell/mickahell/cv/json/english/exp_descriptions/edf.md

 * Maintaining AWS architecture using Terraform
 * Development of new tools to help internal development
 * Processus automatisation with Ansible
-* Automatization using GitLab CI/CD and Argo tools
+* Automatization using GitLab CI/CD, Jenkins and Argo tools